 Our trails, our journeys, are fraught with challenges and joys, but amongst them we can find peace amongst the chaos.
-Throughout these 18 years of life that I have lived I believe that adventure has taught me what it means to live fully.
+Throughout these 19 years of life that I have lived I believe that adventure has taught me what it means to live fully.
 I have adventured everywhere from mountains and rivers to the kitchen and the meditation cushion.
-An adventure does not need to be Everest, but the desire to experience life must come from within.
-I am young yes, but I have learned much in these years of ultrarunning, meditating, practicing yoga, cooking vegan meals, and living my life.
+An adventure does not need to occur on Mount Everest, but the desire to experience life truthfully must come from within.
+I am young yes, but I have learned much in these years of telling stories.

 The focus of my life has always been to live truthfully to who I am.
-In San Pedro, a small working class town in coastal Los Angeles, it is a very rare thing for someone to want to live their life truthfully to themselves.
-I have always set out to be the example and while I haven't always run or meditated or been vegan, I have always sought to live my truest life.
+In my hometown of San Pedro, a small working class town in coastal Los Angeles, it is a very rare thing for someone to want to live their life truthfully to themselves.
+I have always set out to be the example and while I haven't always adventured or meditated or been vegan, I have always sought to live my truest life.

-I am an ultrarunner which means that I run extremely far on trails which can lead people to think that I am crazy, but in suffering out on the dirt I have learned that individuality and confidence in your loves will get you through society's ridicule or confusion.
-I am also vegan, another point of shock with some people.
-I also meditate.
-I also practice yoga.
 These are the loves of my life, they have shaped me into who I am today.
-My family has facilitated this love of adventure and healthy living within me, we are a team that helps shape each other into our best selves.
+My family has facilitated this love of adventure and healthy living within me, we are a tribe that helps shape each other into our best selves.

 What I have learned with my family is really what I do with this website, to help all those I can to be shaped into their best selves.
 Please join me in this journey, it will be the wildest ride of your life.